Father-Dorito/odin_recipes/README.md

 ---------------------------------------------------------------

-This simple website is built with just HTML5 using very basic tags, and is meant to only demonstrate basic website building skills.
+This simple website is built with just HTML5 and CSS using basic syntax and techniques, and is meant to only demonstrate basic website building skills.